satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # 1.replace backends in hyperion-webos (PicCap):

 * a.
 Connect to your TV via SSH/Telnet and execute the following command `pgrep -fl piccap | while read -r pid _; do kill "$pid"; done` to terminate piccap with Hyperion process.
 * b.
-Unzip the webos_backends.zip.
+Download and unzip the hyperion_webos_Release.zip.
 * c.
 You must then copy all new backend files to `/media/developer/apps/usr/palm/services/org.webosbrew.piccap.service/` and replace the old backend files.
 Note: The “hyperion-webos” file may need to be deleted first before it can be replaced.
+(You can use FileZilla or webOS Dev Manager for this purpose)

-* d.
-Then you must execute: `luna-send -n 1 -f luna://org.webosbrew.piccap.service/setSettings "{\"use_direct_nv12\": true}"` in Terminal/SSH to activate NV12 mode.
+Note: The NV12 must be activated in config.json from `/media/developer/apps/usr/palm/services/org.webosbrew.piccap.service/` by inserting the "nv12":true followed by a (,) to the next option and saving it.

-Note: If NV12 mode has been successfully activated, this is displayed in the log: [FLATBUFSERVER] (FlatBuffersServer.cpp:338) Received first NV12 frame.
+If NV12 mode has been successfully activated, this is displayed in the log: [FLATBUFSERVER] (FlatBuffersServer.cpp:338) Received first NV12 frame.

 # 2. HyperHDR installation instructions: